brushtailmedia/sshkey-term/APPLICATION-LAYOUT.md

   ── alice renamed the group to "Project Alpha" ──
   ── bob left the group ──
   ── bob was removed from the group by alice ──
+  ── alice added bob to the group ──
+  ── alice promoted bob to admin ──
+  ── alice removed admin from bob ──
-  ── this room was archived by an admin ──
+  ── alice added bob, carol, and dave to the group ──   (coalesced) ── this room was archived by an admin ──
 ```

+**Group event rendering (Phase 14).** All five `group_event` variants (`join`, `leave`, `promote`, `demote`, `rename`) render as system messages.
+The `by` field shows the acting admin ("alice promoted bob"), or is omitted for self-leave, retirement, and retirement-succession paths.
+The `quiet` flag suppresses inline rendering but still updates member/admin lists and persists to the local `group_events` table (visible in `/audit`).

+**Event coalescing.** Consecutive same-admin same-verb events within 10 seconds collapse into one system message ("alice added bob, carol, and dave").
+Applies to `join`, `promote`, `demote`, and `leave` with `reason="removed"`; never coalesces self-leave, retirement, or `rename`.
+Individual events are still persisted un-coalesced.

 ### Deleted message (tombstone)